The Military in Spain: Modernizing Forces for the Future

 A row of military installations and bases in Spain, with uniformed personnel moving about and vehicles parked in organized rows

-Spain hosts several important military facilities, including both Spanish and American bases.
+Spain hosts numerous important military facilities, including both Spanish and American bases, which are crucial for regional security and strategic operations.

 Strategic Locations